whosonfirst/go-whosonfirst-spatial-pip/README.md

 ## Applications

-_The examples shown here assume applications that have been built with the [whosonfirst/go-whosonfirst-spatial-sqlite](https://github.com/whosonfirst/go-whosonfirst-spatial-sqlite)._
+_The examples shown here assume applications that have been built with the [whosonfirst/go-whosonfirst-spatial-sqlite](https://github.com/whosonfirst/go-whosonfirst-spatial-sqlite).
+Although there are sample applications bundled in this package's `examples` folder because they don't load anything that implements the `go-whosonfirst-spatial` interfaces they won't work.
+They are included as reference implementations._

 ### Query